kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 #### InferencePool Status

+An implementation MUST set a parent status entry with a parentRef of kind `InferencePoolImport` and the ns/name of the exported InferencePool.
+This informs the user that the request to export the InferencePool has been recognized by the implementation, along with the implementation's unique `ControllerName`.  `ControllerName` is a domain/path string that indicates the name of the controller that wrote the status entry.

-A TBD InferencePool parent condition type will be introduced to surface status of the exported InferencePool.
+An `Exported` parent condition type is being added to surface status of the exported InferencePool.
 An implementation MUST set this status condition to `True` when the annotated InferencePool has been exported to all member clusters of the ClusterSet and `False` for all other reasons.
 When the export annotation is removed from the InferencePool, an implementation MUST remove this condition type.

 #### InferencePoolImport

 A cluster-local, controller-managed resource that represents an imported InferencePool.
 It primarily communicates a relationship between an exported
 InferencePool and the exporting cluster name.
 It is not user-authored; status carries the effective import.
 Inference Platform Owners can reference the InferencePoolImport, even if the local cluster does not have an InferencePool.
 In the context of Gateway API, it means that an HTTPRoute can be configured to reference an InferencePoolImport to route matching requests to remote InferencePool endpoints.
 This API will be used almost exclusively for tracking endpoints, but unlike MCS, we actually have two distinct sets of endpoints to track:

 1. Endpoint Picker Extensions (EPPs)
 2. InferencePool parents, e.g. Gateways

 Key ideas:

-- Map exported InferencePool to exporting cluster name.
+- Map exported InferencePool to exporting controller and cluster.
 - Name/namespace sameness with the exported InferencePool (avoids extra indirection).
-- Conditions: Surface at least one condition, e.g. Accepted, to indicate to a user that the InferencePoolImport is ready to be used.
+- Conditions: Surface parent status conditions to indicate that the InferencePoolImport is ready to be used and is referenced by a parent, e.g. Gateway.

 See the full Go type below for additional details.